About Oklevueha Native American Church:

 You are welcome to come and experience the sacred exercising of our spiritual healing and empowering Native American Religious Culture.
 If we can support or assistance you in your spiritual journey of healing and empowerment, you may apply for membership here.

-Oklevueha Native American Church presently is the ONLY:
+Oklevueha Native American Church is a: